 Oracle Cloud Infrastructure's Email Deliverability team manages the platform using key deliverability metrics to ensure the best sending reputation possible for your emails.

 The following items are provided to you when you send email using the Email Delivery service:

 - Unique mailbox provider SMTP configurations on our Mail Transfer Agents (MTA)

 - Email authentication standards

 Email Delivery uses the components described in this section.

 - approved senders

 - An Approved Sender is a resource that equates to the "From" address.
 An approved sender is associated with a compartment and only exists in the region where the approved sender was configured.
 If you need to have the same approved sender in another region, it must be created in the other region.
-For example, if you create an approved sender in the us-phoenix-1 region, you cannot send email through the us-ashburn-1 region.
+For example, if you create an approved sender in the US West (Phoenix) region, you cannot send email through the US East (Ashburn) region.

 - suppression list

 - The Suppression List is included on your Email Delivery console user interface and from the API.
 Email Delivery automatically adds email addresses with bounce codes showing permanent failures or user complaints to the suppression list to protect your sender reputation.
 Email Delivery will not send any messages to these recipients in the future.

 - spf authentication